 We are a nonprofit cosmetology school, empowering survivors of human trafficking through vocational training.
 While several organizations in Rochester do excellent rescue and rehabilitation work, we pick up where other programs end.

 We believe that the past shouldn't keep you from a beautiful future.
 Acting on that conviction, we provide survivors and those at risk with an opportunity to earn a cosmetology license and enter into a rewarding career, at no cost to them.
-Because a NYS-granted cosmetology license removes the necessity of a background check, graduates are free to pursue an independent living without the necessity of explaining a traumatic history.
+Because an NYS-granted cosmetology license removes the necessity of a background check, graduates are free to pursue an independent living without the necessity of explaining a traumatic history.

-When Julie answered her phone, she was unaware that the distraught young woman on the other end would her first contact with a pervasive human rights issue happening in Rochester, NY - human trafficking.
+When Julie answered her phone, she was unaware that the distraught young woman on the other end would be her first contact with a pervasive human rights issue happening in Rochester, NY - human trafficking.

 This situation didn't look like the human trafficking she - or many of us - would expect.
-The caller hadn't been snatched off the street, or sold across state lines.
+The caller hadn't been snatched off the street or sold across state lines.
 She wasn't locked away or chained up.
-She was a friend from school, and unbeknownst to any, she was homeless, desperate, and scared.
+She was a friend from school and unbeknownst to any, she was homeless, desperate, and scared.

-Over the course of the conversation, she explained to Julie that she had been too embarrassed to tell anyone, but for some time she had been bouncing between living situations.
+During that conversation, she explained to Julie that she had been too embarrassed to tell anyone, but for some time she had been bouncing between living situations.
 Now, she was being asked to perform in the bedroom in exchange for a roof over her head.
 And she needed help.

 Through Julie's training as a social worker, she was able to intervene immediately and connect her young friend with groundbreaking nonprofits such as Angels of Mercy and Out of Darkness.
-Julie was further able to assist by creating a crisis program through her existing ministry, Christ for Kids, and set up the young woman with her own apartment and a job.
+Julie was further able to assist by creating a crisis program through her existing ministry, Christ for Kids, setting up the young woman with her own apartment and a job.

-Our present anti-trafficking efforts combine our expertise in the beauty industry with our knowledge of human trafficking to develop training materials and provide instruction for salon/spa staff, teaching how to identify potential victims and then choose a safe plan of action.
+Our present anti-trafficking efforts combine our expertise in the beauty industry with our knowledge of human trafficking to develop training materials and provide instruction for salon/spa staff, teaching them how to identify potential victims and then choose a safe plan of action.

 The School of Beauty is nondiscriminatory; we welcome people of all races, colors, religions, genders, and orientations.